plone/volto/docs/source/recipes/color-picker-widget.md

 };
 ```

-The widget name the color picker widget uses is `color_picker`.
+The color picker widget's discriminator is `color_picker`.

 ## Color definitions

 ```{versionchanged} 17.9.0
 Enhanced `ColorPickerWidget` with additional color definitions, saving it as an object instead of a string.
 ```

 The `colors` property of the widget controls which colors are available to choose in the widget.
 This is the signature of the object: